College of Humanities, Arts and Social Sciences

-Professor Oppenheimer was appointed to the Chair of History in July 2013 .
+Professor Oppenheimer was appointed to the Chair of History in July 2013.
 She previously held positions in Australian History at the University of Western Sydney and the University of New England.
 From July 2016 to June 2017, Melanie was Dean of the School of History and International Relations.
+She completed a three-year term as a member of the ARC College of Experts in 2018.
+Melanie is a Fellow of the Academy of the Social Sciences in Australia and was elected President of the Australian Historical Association for a two-year term (2020-22).

 Her research interests include the role of voluntary organisations and patriotic funds in times of peace and war; the history of volunteering and voluntary action; and gender and imperialism.
 Her ARC funded projects include soldier settlement schemes post WWI; a history of the 1970s Australian Assistance Plan; Meals on Wheels; and sustaining volunteering in Australia.
 Melanie's centenary history of Australian Red Cross, The Power of Humanity.
 100 Years of Australian Red Cross was published by HarperCollins in August 2014.
 Her book, co-authored with Bruce Scates, The Last Battle: Soldier Settlement in Australia, 1916-1939 was published by Cambridge University Press in November 2016.
-Most recently, she co-edited (with Mandy Paul and Margaret Anderson), SA on the Eve of War with Wakefield Press in 2017.
+She co-edited (with Mandy Paul and Margaret Anderson), SA on the Eve of War (Wakefield Press, 2017) and co-edited (with Erik Eklund and Joanne Scott) The State of Welfare.
+Comparative Studies of the Welfare State at the end of the long boom, 1965-1980 (Peter Lang, 2018).